ramontayag/liquid_stream/README.md

     Liquid::Template.parse("liquid here").render('posts' => posts_stream)

+### "Accepting" Arguments

+Given:

+    class ImageStream < LiquidStream::Stream
+      stream :process, as: :image do |command|
+        source.process command
+      end

+      stream :url
+    end

+    image = Image.find(2323)
+    image_stream = ImageStream.new(image)

+Then, in Liquid:

+    {{image_stream.process["200x200"].process["grayscale"].url | image_tag}}

+### Stream Context

+LiquidStream has a notion of context too.
+To avoid confusion with Liquid's context, let's call it stream_context.
+The reason there's a stream context is so that if you have a need to share information within a chained stream, then you need to pass it as a hash.
+I found this useful when the I needed the streams to know about which controller it was being used:

+    class PostsController < ApplicationController
+      def show
+        post = Post.find(params[:id])
+        post_stream = PostStream.new(post, controller: self)
+        Liquid::Template.parse("{{post.blog.children.first.url}}").render('posts' => post_stream)
+      end
+    end

+    class PostStream < LiquidStream::Stream
+      include Rails.application.helpers.url_helpers

+      def url
+        if controller.request.fullpath =~ /^preview/
+          polymorphic_path :preview, source
+        else
+          polyorphic_path source
+        end
+      end

+      private

+      def controller
+        stream_context[:controller]
+      end

+    end

+It's a very specific use-case, but this allows you to render the links to other posts a different way if the person viewing is viewing the post from "/preview/posts/:id" compared to what is rendered when in "/posts/:id".
+If you find other uses please fork this repo and add it to this readme.

 ## Stream is a Liquid::Drop

 A stream is a drop - with extra stuff added on to it.